We are downgrading our recommendation on ICICI Bank to Neutral

 variety of industrial projects.
-With the liberalization of the Indian financial sector in the 1990s, ICICI Bank transformed its business from an institution offering only project finance to a diversified provider that, along with its subsidiaries and other group companies, provides a wide variety of financial products and
+With the liberalization of the Indian financial sector in the 1990s, ICICI Bank transformed its business from an institution offering only project finance to a diversified provider which, along with its subsidiaries and other group companies, provides a wide variety of financial products and